Merry England: Little England and propaganda

 In Angus Calder's re-examination of the ideological constructs surrounding "Little England" during the Second World War in The Myth of the Blitz, he puts forward the view that the story of Deep England was central to wartime propaganda operations within the United Kingdom, and then, as now, served a clearly defined political and cultural purpose in the hands of various interested agencies.

-Calder cites the writer and broadcaster J. B. Priestley whom he considered to be a proponent of the Deep England world-view.
-Priestley's wartime BBC radio "chats" described the beauty of the English natural environment, this at a time when rationing was at its height, and the population of London was sheltering from The Blitz in its Underground stations.
-In reference to one of Priestley's bucolic broadcasts, Calder made the following point:
+Calder cites the writer and broadcaster J. B. Priestley whom he considers to be a proponent of the Deep England world-view.
+Priestley's wartime BBC radio "chats" describe the beauty of the English natural environment, this at a time when rationing was at its height, and the population of London was sheltering from The Blitz in its Underground stations.
+In reference to one of Priestley's bucolic broadcasts, Calder makes the following point: